 Agios Reports Inducement Grants Under Nasdaq Listing Rule 5635(c)(4) to Newly Appointed Chief Commercial Officer

-/EIN News/ -- CAMBRIDGE, Mass., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. (Nasdaq: AGIO), a leader in the field of cellular metabolism pioneering therapies for rare diseases, today announced the grant of inducement equity awards outside of the Company’s 2013 Stock Incentive Plan to its newly appointed Chief Commercial Officer, Tsveta Milanova.
+CAMBRIDGE, Mass., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. AGIO, a leader in the field of cellular metabolism pioneering therapies for rare diseases, today announced the grant of inducement equity awards outside of the Company's 2013 Stock Incentive Plan to its newly appointed Chief Commercial Officer, Tsveta Milanova.
 The grants were approved by the Board of Directors effective as of January 3, 2023 as inducements material to Ms. Milanova entering into employment with the Company in accordance with Nasdaq Listing Rule 5635(c)(4).

 The inducement grants consisted of (i) a nonstatutory option to purchase up to 135,682 shares of common stock, (ii) restricted stock units for 25,426 shares of common stock and (iii) performance stock units for 10,897 shares of common stock.
 The option has an exercise price of $27.53 per share, the closing price per share of the Company's common stock as reported by Nasdaq on January 3, 2023.
 The option has a ten-year term and vests over four years, with 25% of the original number of shares vesting on the first anniversary of Ms. Milanova's start date and 2.0833% of the shares underlying the options vesting monthly thereafter, subject to her continued service with the Company through the applicable vesting dates.
 Each restricted stock unit will entitle Ms. Milanova to receive one share of the Company's common stock for each restricted stock unit that vests.
 The restricted stock units will vest in equal annual installments on each anniversary of Ms. Milanova's start date, until the third anniversary of such date, subject to her continued service with the Company through the applicable vesting dates.
 Each performance stock unit represents a contingent right to receive one share of the Company's common stock upon the achievement of specified performance milestones.